appbaseio/reactive-manual/docs/v1.0.0/components/ReactivePaginatedList.md

 }
 ```

-The callback function returns an Array of HTML elements (think list items) which are then rendered to the view as PaginatedResultList items.
+The callback function returns an Array of HTML elements (think list items) which are then rendered to the view as ReactivePaginatedList items.

 #### Usage

 - **res** `Object`
     response object containing:
     - **mode** `String`
         "historic" when results are returned from the existing dataset and "streaming" when new results are matched.
     - **newData** `Object`